Overview

 Rangitoto Island visit

-The youngest volcanic island located quite close to Auckland.
-It's symmetrical shape and location make it an icon of Auckland.
+Explore the youngest volcanic island located just off Auckland.
+Its symmetrical shape and location make it an iconic part of the city.

 Auckland performance